industryvia Ars Technica AI

 Google Moves Q Day Deadline to 2029

 Google has bumped up its Q Day deadline to 2029, warning the industry to move off RSA and EC quickly.
-This deadline is far sooner than previously thought.
+This deadline is sooner than previously thought.